eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </allocation-stats>
 ```

 The operations of the GC increment are run and details are recorded in the `<gc-op> elements`.
 The logs show that this increment begins with a copy forward operation followed by a class unload.
 Other `balanced` partial GC cycles can also include sweep and compact operations.
-For details about the operations involved in `balanced` partial GC cycles, see [Balanced Policy - GC Processing](gc.md#balanced-policy).
+For more information about the operations involved in `balanced` partial GC cycles, see [Balanced Policy - GC Processing](gc.md#balanced-policy).

 ```xml
 <gc-op id="189" type="copy forward" timems="400.637" contextid="186" timestamp="2021-02-26T11:11:42.713">